district09/robo-digipolis-helpers/README.md

 The handler for this event should return a task that will switch the `current` symlink to the previous release (mostly used on rollback of a failed release).
-The difference with the (digipolis:remote-switch-previous)[#digipolis-remote-switch-previous] event is that this will be executed directly on the host, and thus doesn't need an ssh connection, while the (digipolis:remote-switch-previous)[#digipolis-remote-switch-previous] will be executed from your deployment server, or your local machine, and thus will need an ssh connection to the host.
+The difference with the (digipolis:remote-switch-previous)[#digipolisremote-switch-previous] event is that this will be executed directly on the host, and thus doesn't need an ssh connection, while the (digipolis:remote-switch-previous)[#digipolisremote-switch-previous] will be executed from your deployment server, or your local machine, and thus will need an ssh connection to the host.